MartinHochstrasser/StickyViewPager/README.md

 ## Sample Project
-You can find a sample project demonstrating the StickyViewPager under the _sample_ directory.
+You can find a sample project demonstrating the StickyViewPager in the _sample_ module.

 ## License